elianyperez/PersonalWebsite/content/authors/admin/_index.md

 superuser: true
 title: Eliany Perez
 ---
-I am a first generation graduate student in the Department of Psychology at the University of Florida.
-As a cognitive neuroscientist, I am interested in examining cognitive declines associated with healthy and pathological aging.
-My main goal is to develop tools and interventions that can  help ease age-related cognitive deficits and improve navigation decisions among older adults.
-Under the mentorship of Dr. Steven Weisberg, I am conducting research on the intersection between individual differences in spatial navigation behavior and neural mechanisms of decision-making across the adult lifespan.
-I am using computational modeling, fMRI, and behavioral methods in an effort to achieve this goal.
+I am a first-generation graduate student in the Department of Psychology at the University of Florida, with a strong background in cognitive neuroscience.
+My passion lies in leveraging data-driven approaches to understand and address cognitive challenges associated with aging.
+I aim to create impactful tools and interventions that can help improve decision-making and navigation in older adults.
+My research under the guidance of Dr. Steven Weisberg has involved exploring how individual differences in spatial navigation relate to decision-making processes across the adult lifespan.
+I have honed skills in computational modeling, fMRI analysis, and behavioral research.

-As a member of the latinx/e community I am also passionate about conducting research on diverse populations as well as providing guidance and training for undergraduate students from minority and underrepresented backgrounds.
+As a member of the Latinx/e community, I am also committed to promoting diversity in research and creating inclusive solutions that benefit a wide range of users.
+I am passionate about applying my skills to projects that make a meaningful difference, especially those that enhance user experiences and address real-world challenges.

+UPDATE: Graduating in Spring 2025 and open to work opportunities!

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/Perez_CV.pdf" "newtab" >}}CV{{< /staticref >}}.